 King William Rufus (1087 – 1100) granted Hitchin to the Balliols, a great family in the north who were eventually even Kings of the Scots (and gave their name to an Oxford college).
 Hitchin was important to them because it was close to the Court in London.
 There is no mention that the town was ever formally constituted a borough, but it probably was in effect.

 Hitchin grew wealthy on grain, sheep, cattle, cloth-making, brewing, tanning and associated trades.
-Moneyed consciences were salved by investment in religious causes: the fabric of St Mary’s Church was significantly embellished with wool earnings, in 1317 Hitchin Priory was founded as a Carmelite Friary and in 1361 a Gilbertine monastery (now The Biggin) was established.
+Moneyed consciences were salved by investment in religious causes: the fabric of St Mary’s Church was significantly embellished with wool earnings (click here for a comprehensive account of the church), in 1317 Hitchin Priory was founded as a Carmelite Friary and in 1361 a Gilbertine monastery (now The Biggin) was established.
 It was not all plain sailing: in 1349 the Black Death struck and perhaps as much as half the population of the town died.

 In the 16th century, new prosperity came with malting and brewing.
 The town’s reputation for malt led to Queen Elizabeth I’s alleged retort to a Spanish nobleman who had been extolling the virtues of the vineyards at home: “My Hitchin grapes surpass them, or those of any country”.
 The Dissolution of the Monasteries meant that the Priory passed to the Radcliffes who held it until as late as the 1960s.